 “We think this neuron responded preferentially not just to monkey bodies but to a specific monkey,” Livingstone said.

 Not every final image looked like something recognizable, Xiao added.
 One monkey’s neuron evolved a small black square.
 Another evolved an amorphous black shape with orange below.

 Livingstone notes that research from her lab and others has shown that the responses of these neurons are not innate — instead, they are learned through consistent exposure to visual stimuli over time.
 When during development this ability to recognize and fire preferentially to certain images arises is unknown, Livingstone said.
 She and her colleagues plan to investigate this question in future studies.

 Learning how the visual system responds to images could be key to better understanding the basic mechanisms that drive cognitive issues ranging from learning disabilities to autism spectrum disorders, which are often marked by impairments in a child’s ability to recognize faces and process facial cues.

 “This malfunction in the visual processing apparatus of the brain can interfere with a child’s ability to connect, communicate, and interpret basic cues,” said Livingstone.
 “By studying those cells that respond preferentially to faces, for example, we could uncover clues to how social development takes place and what might sometimes go awry.”

-The research was funded by National Institutes of Health and National Science Foundation.
+The research was funded by the National Institutes of Health and the National Science Foundation.